-The french martini is a classic recipe that uses vodka, chambord, and pineapple juice.
-It’s a refreshing cocktail is delightfully fancy as well as delicious.
+The french martini is a classic recipe that uses vodka, Chambord, and pineapple juice.
+This refreshing cocktail is delightfully fancy as well as delicious.

 Martinis often evoke a classy feeling of sitting around a high end bar waiting for James Bond.
 This beautiful french martini recipe has the same sophisticated feeling with a sweeter flavor profile.
 Enjoy national martini day in style with this easy recipe that is bright and fresh for this summer holiday.